Sarkulum/TextAdventure/README.md

 This is a branch of a Java based Text Adventure made for school.
 This branch trys to make the hole project object-oriented. so it's easier to maintain.

 ## What is this code?
 It's a text based game.
-You play a character in a post apokaliptik setting where you need to do some quests and fight some zombies.
+You play a character in a post apocalyptic setting where you need to do some quests and fight some zombies.
 You mainly control by giving number input and pressing enter.

 ## Controls
 For decisions you need to input the number corresponding to the option number.
 For fights, you need to input X and Y values to move and to attack you need to input the number corresponding to an enemy.